DHTMLX/docs-suite/docs/treegrid/features.md

 ## API reference

-In this section you can find out corresponding references of TreeGrid API.
+In this section you can find out corresponding references of TreeGrid API

 | Topic                                                               | Description                                                          |
 | ------------------------------------------------------------------- | -------------------------------------------------------------------- |